Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Shows placeholders for blocked iFrames.
 Stills from videos and individual placeholders per service.

 * Integrates seamlessly with Gutenberg, Elementor, Divi, Forminator, WPBakery, Monsterinsights, GADWP, Beehive, WPForms, Gravity Forms, HappyForms, Contact Form 7 <5.4 (CF7), Woocommerce, Easy Digital Downloads, WP Google Maps, Google Maps Widget, CAOS | Host Google Analytics Locally and other popular plugins.
-* Tested with the popular themes en page builders.
+* Tested with popular themes en page builders.
 * Gutenberg Blocks enabled.
-* Cookie Banners and Legal Documents conform to WCAG 2.1 Accessibility Guidelines.
+* Cookie Banners and Legal Documents conform to WCAG 2.1 AA Accessibility Guidelines.
-* Ready for GDPR, AVG, DSGVO, CNIL, PECR, UK DPA, UK GDPR, CCPA, COPPA, PIPEDA & CASL.
+* Ready for GDPR, AVG, DSGVO, CNIL, PECR, UK DPA, UK GDPR, CCPA, COPPA, PIPEDA, CASL, Privacy Act 1988 & Australian Privacy Principles
 * We closely follow the latest developments in the ePrivacy regulation, the proposed Cookie Law for the European Union, and other legislation world-wide.

 = Love Complianz? =
 If you enjoy this plugin and you want your site to have the best compliancy features, consider purchasing the [premium version](https://complianz.io/pricing), also available for multisite users.

 == Premium features ==
-* Simultaneously select USA, CA, UK and EU as target regions with conditional Consent and dedicated Cookie Banners.
+* Simultaneously select USA, CA, UK, AU and EU as target regions with conditional Consent and dedicated Cookie Banners.
 * Geo IP Cookie Consent: Cookie Consent is different everywhere.
 Show the correct Cookie Notice based on IP location, but only if a banner is needed.
-* Consent Statistics: see how many visitors accept, decline, or don't need a cookie notice at all.
+* Records of Consent: see how many visitors accept, decline, or don't need a cookie notice at all.
 * Improve conversion with A/B Testing: which cookie banner has the best consent ratio?
 Run tests and measure what works best for your site.
 * Integration with TCF v2.0.
 An IAB Europe Consent Framework for Publishers.
 Registered CMP ID: 332
 * Respects the Do Not Track settings in end-users browsers.

 = All Legal Documents configured for a specific region =
-* Privacy statements (EU, CA, UK & US).
+* Privacy statements (EU, CA, UK, AU & US).
-* Cookie policy (EU, UK, CA & US).
+* Cookie policy (EU, UK, CA, AU & US).
-* Impressum (Germany).
+* Impressum (Germany & Austria).
 * Disclaimer.
-* Processing agreements (EU, UK, CA & US).
+* Processing agreements (EU, UK, CA, AU & US).
-* Dataleak reporting tools (EU, UK, CA & US).
+* Dataleak reporting tools (EU, UK, CA, AU & US).
-* CCPA Consent and Legal documents.
+* Supports CCPA Consent and Legal documents.
-* COPPA ready with Children's Privacy Policy
+* COPPA ready with Children's Privacy Policy (US)
+* Children's Privacy Policy (UK,CA & AU)

-* Full support for UK-GDPR / PECR and ICO Guidelines - United Kingdom.
+* Support for UK-GDPR / PECR and ICO Guidelines - United Kingdom.
-* Full support for PIPEDA and CASL - Canada.
+* Support for PIPEDA and CASL - Canada.
+* Support for Privacy Act 1988 & Australian Privacy Principles
 * Multilanguage support for the cookie notice and legal documents.
 * 9 Default languages.
 English, German, Dutch, French, Italian, Spanish, Norwegian, Greek and Czech.
 Formal and Informal if available.
 * Premium Support from our amazing team.